xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 subscriber routing.
 Fixed and modular platforms are supported

 ## Cisco Routed Passive Optical Networking
-Cisco's Routed Optical Networking has helped reduce cost, space, and power by eliminating
+Cisco's Routed Optical Networking has helped reduce cost, space, and power by replacing external transponder hardware with a pluggable transceiver.
+Cisco Routed Passive Optical Networking extends this concept by replacing a dedicated separate XGS-PON OLT chassis with a pluggable OLT used in Cisco routers.
+This enables providers to reduce the power and space footprint in remote locations and converge XGS-PON OLT function on routers providing other services such as fiber based L2VPN/L3VPN business services or mobile backhaul.

 # Agile Metro security